 The cost of attendance is an estimate of a student's education expenses for the period of enrolment (12 months maximum).
 The components of the cost of attendance are the same for all US Federal programs, as specified under US law.

 US Financial Aid cost of attendance for 2020 based on the allowable segments:

 Course fee: Based on the course fee mentioned on the letter of offer.

-Books: Bue to the significant difference between Law/Health Sciences courses and other courses, we have decided to have two tiers:
+Books: Due to the significant difference between Law/Health Sciences courses and other courses, we have decided to have two tiers:

-OSHC: Full OSHC by Allianz Global Assistance for the visa length considered in first year COA based on the current premium.
+OSHC: Full OSHC by preferred OSHC provider for the visa length considered in first year COA based on the current premium.
 All OSHC is considered on the COA for the 1st year.

 Course-related cost: Confirmed online on the Find a course website.

 Laptop: Based on student confirmation, A$1000 is included in the COA calculation for first year only.
 This is only included on the COA, if the student explicitly requests.